Insights & Updates

 Apart from answering specific questions or spurring-on location-wide customer experience initiatives, Tattle can take action automatically.
 For example, when a low Customer Experience Rating (CER) is detected in survey responses, Tattle jumps into guest recovery mode.
 This effort involves sending anything from an apology email to a freebie offer, all of which is completely customizable in the dashboard.

-Because of the numerous integrations Tattle has with top POS, ordering, kiosk, and loyalty providers (e.g. Olo, Punchh, Toast, etc.), data aggregation and automation is far easier to come by.
+Because of the (https://get.tattleapp.com/integrations/) with top POS, ordering, kiosk, and loyalty providers (e.g. Olo, Punchh, Toast, etc.), data aggregation and automation is far easier to come by.

-The old way of NPS is dying out – just ask brands like Hooters, MOD Pizza, and Dave’s Hot Chicken.
-They’ve migrated to the next generation of restaurant technology in Tattle, choosing data-informed decisions and concrete direction over a vague and impractical metric.
+The old way of NPS is dying out – just ask Chili’s, Hooters, MOD Pizza, Dave’s Hot Chicken, and 200 other restaurant brands.
+They’ve migrated to the next generation of restaurant technology in Tattle, choosing data-informed decisions and concrete direction over an overly-broad metric.